Core Idea

 Understanding Component Identification

-- Unlike arbitrary technical divisions, this process ensures that component boundaries support maintainability, scalability, deployability, and other critical architectural characteristics
+Component identification transforms abstract architectural thinking into concrete code organization.
+Unlike arbitrary technical divisions, the process ensures component boundaries support maintainability, scalability, deployability, and other critical architectural characteristics.

 Five-Step Workflow: